|

 showcases multiple species from around the world including hippos, rhinos,

-and elephants.
-Other new additions include Penguin & Puffin Coast and
+and several species of bears.
+Other newer additions include Penguin & Puffin Coast

 the Insectarium.
 Children will love the petting area and animals shows of